Credit Karma will pay $3 million to users targeted with false preapproved offers

 "The FTC's allegations are focused on Credit Karma's historical use of the term 'pre-approved' for a small subset of the credit card and personal loan offers available on Credit Karma's platform prior to April 2021, and do not challenge the approval odds language Credit Karma has provided to its members since April 2021," the statement said.

+A Credit Karma spokesperson told NPR that the company was unable to independently verify the FTC's numbers.
+"What we know today is only less than 1,500 people have ever contacted us stemming from anything related to this," the spokesperson said.

 According to the complaint, Credit Karma was aware that their practices were misleading.
-For instance, training materials for customer service representatives lists "confus[ion] about pre-approval" as a common issue brought up by consumers.
+For instance, training materials for customer service representatives list "confus[ion] about pre-approval" as a common issue brought up by consumers.

 Users have to submit personal information to use Credit Karma's services, which gives the company access to over 2,500 data points — including credit and income information — on the consumer.
 The company uses the information to target marketing efforts for the individual, including credit card and loan recommendations described as preapproved.